fiscal sponsorship FAQs.

 While financial motivations may differ, investors in documentary projects typically share an interest in advancing the project’s artistic, educational, or charitable goals.
 We believe it’s possible for a project to have both a charitable purpose aligned with TFC’s mission and a goal of generating returns for filmmakers and potential third parties.

 Checks should be made out to The Film Collaborative.
-The project title the donation is intended for should be clearly printed on the memo line of EACH CHECK.
+Clearly PRINT the project title the donation is intended for on the memo line of EACH CHECK.

 Mail checks to: